Last updated: May 2026 — Market hours and accommodation prices verified

 Is thắng cố really horse meat?

-Yes.
-The dish traditionally contains horse meat and organs, slow-cooked in a large iron pot.
-Some stalls use goat or pork as a substitute, especially stalls catering to tourists who’ve seen “horse meat” and hesitated.
-If you want the traditional version, look for the stalls with the massive cauldrons in the center of the food section — those are the real thing.
+Yes — the dish traditionally contains horse meat and organs, slow-cooked in a large iron pot.
+Some stalls use goat or pork as a substitute.
+Look for the stalls with the massive cauldrons at the market center for the traditional version.
 The flavor is closer to rich beef than anything gamey.

 What ethnic groups attend Meo Vac market?